iFranklinZhao/MachineLearningForTrading/manual_strategy/README.md

 #Manual Strategy

-In this project, I developed a trading strategy based on technical analysis and compared it against the optimal strategy by running both thrpigh my market simulator and analyzing the outcomes.
+In this project, I developed a trading strategy based on technical analysis and compared it against the optimal strategy by running both through my market simulator and analyzing the outcomes.

 |  File Name | Purpose |